mirror/vbox/doc/ReadMe-Solaris.txt

 1. Login as root using the "su" command.

 2. Install the packages (in this order):
-     If you have not installed vbi module (check for the file /platform/i86pc/kernel/misc/vbi) run:
+    Newer versions of OpenSolaris may contain a vbi module.
+If your version does NOT have the vbi module already installed (check for existence of /platform/i86pc/kernel/misc/vbi) then run:

         pkgadd -G -d VirtualBoxKern-@VBOX_VERSION_STRING@-SunOS-r@VBOX_SVN_REV@.pkg